 By wearing sun protection, you create a barrier so that the harmful rays do not penetrate in to the skin.
 This means, the elastin and collagen which are more present in younger skin are not depleting at a faster rate than they would otherwise.

 If you’ve had chemical peels or regularly do derma-abrasion treatment, then it is even more important for you to wear sunscreen as these procedures expose the skin even more.
-For those who do not wish to use an additional sunscreen on top of their moisturisers, I would advise you use a moisturiser that has spf in it.
+For those who do not wish to use an additional sunscreen on top of their moisturisers, I would advise using a moisturiser that has spf in it.
 That way you don’t have to buy an additional product.
-However, if you’re on holiday or during the summer months, I would recommend to in fact use a sunscreen with a higher spf factor than what your moisturiser offers.
+However, if you’re on holiday or during the summer months, I would recommend using a sunscreen with a higher spf factor than what your moisturiser offers.

 Myth No 6: Shampooing your hair every day is good

 I know this post is about skincare.
 But I just couldn’t help but add this one in as there is a lot of misconception when it comes to how often you should shampoo your hair.
 In fact shampooing every day is one of the worst things you could do to your hair.
 It is one of the causes of dry damaged hair and hair fall.
 Read the post ‘Hair: How to Look After Your Hair and Improve its Health‘.
-Our hair produces its own natural oil in order to keep it moisturised and washing it every day strips that oil and as a result hair becomes dry and damaged.
+Our hair produces its own natural oil in order to keep it moisturised and washing it every day strips that oil.
+As a result hair can become dry and damaged and opens the door to a whole host of issues.

 So how often should you really wash your hair?
 Thick, less oily hair will require less shampooing where you can go without shampooing for 2, 3 days.
 While those with oily hair can shampoo more often.
 However, even in this case avoid doing it daily.